rguides

 • Visualization: Maps communicate patterns more intuitively than tables

-R has become a powerful platform for spatial analysis, with packages that integrate seamlessly with the tidyverse.
+R has become a powerful platform for spatial analysis, with packages that integrate smoothly with the tidyverse.

 Two packages form the foundation of modern spatial data in R: